Gaya Prasad Pal: Biography

 Born on 7 June 1950 in Indore, an industrial city in the Indian state of Madhya Pradesh to Baboolal Kalideen and Kaserben, G. P. Pal graduated in medicine from Mahatma Gandhi Memorial Medical College, Indore in 1973 after which he joined the institution as a demonstrator, simultaneously studying for MS in Anatomy which he earned in 1977.
 He moved to the Government Medical College, Surat as an assistant professor at the department of anatomy and was serving as an associate professor when he was appointed as the professor and head of the department of anatomy at MP Shah Medical College, Jamnagar in 1992.
-Later, he joined Modern Institute of Medical Sciences, Indore where he heads the department of anatomy and serves as the director.
+Later, he joined Modern Institute of Medical Sciences, Indore where he served as Dean and Director of institute.
 In between, he also worked as a visiting faculty at Medical College of Pennsylvania, Philadelphia during 1985–86 and 1987–90.

+He was appointed as Emeritus Professor at MGM Medical College, Indore, in 2015.
+At present, he is serving as Adjunct Professor of Anatomy at Index Medical College in Indore since 2024.

 Pal is married to Pushpa Verma and the couple has two children, Sandeep and Neeta.
-The family lives in Padmavaty Colony, Indore.
+The family lives in Padmavati Colony, Indore.